jessepav/lacygoill-wiki-backup/keyboard/magic_keys.md

 the kernel.

-Note that even if the kernel has  a function enabled at compile-time, the distro may still disable it at boot time, using `/etc/sysctl.conf`.
+Note that even if the kernel has  a function enabled at compile-time, the distro might still disable it at boot time, using `/etc/sysctl.conf`.

 ### by the distro?
 (2)